 Some of the most common sources of Vitamin B7 Foods List include meat, dairy products, legumes, and grains.
 Vitamin B7 is a water-soluble vitamin that helps to maintain nerve function, red blood cells, and collagen in the body.
 It is also necessary for the absorption of other important vitamins and minerals.

 Vitamin B7 (Biotin) is a water-soluble vitamin that is required for the normal function of the nervous system.
 It helps to create new cells and is important for the maintenance of nerve tissue.

 Foods high in biotin include egg yolk, legumes (beans, lentils, peas), nuts, seeds, and fortified foods.
 Some healthy biotin food sources include chicken, salmon, and pork.

 🍀 Should I take Biotin Before or After Eating?

 Every person has their own way of taking their supplements.
 Some people take supplements in the morning with breakfast, others take them shortly after lunch, and some take them just before going to bed.

-But, it is best to take biotin in the morning or with your day’s first meal.
+But, it is best to take best biotin supplement in the morning or with your day’s first meal.
 Because biotin also works as an energizer.

 Also, make sure to take your biotin at the same time, consistently, every day.
 To see the results, that small, almost imperceivable fuzz on your head, you should take biotin for five to six months minimum.

-You should include foods in your meal that are rich in vitamin B7.
+Vitamin B7 foods should be included in your diet plan.
 If you are one of those people with a sensitive stomach, I recommend that you take biotin when you eat something because your body will absorb it better, and you won’t get nauseous.

 Also, biotin in pill-form absorbs much faster during the digestion process.